pythoneda-shared-git/domain/README.md

-# git
+# Git shared kernel

-Shared kernel for git concepts
+This package provides a reusable model of git concepts.